What to expect in the Supreme Court confirmation battle

 THE FIGHT OUTSIDE THE CAPITOL

-Before the president has even made his announcement, advocacy groups are making clear they will play an important role in the coming fight.
+Before Trump announced his choice, advocacy groups made clear they will play an important role in the coming fight.

 The liberal advocacy group Demand Justice will spend $5 million on ads through September and began airing spots Thursday in Maine and Alaska aimed at pressuring Collins and Murkowski.
 “Why won’t she rule out voting for Trump’s anti-choice picks?” both ads ask.